 Jerusalem, Acco, Tzfat and Tel Aviv all offer a wide variety of dining opportunities and price ranges.
 Food is available at the cafeterias on the Hebrew University campus.
 The nearby Dan Jerusalem Hotel remains open during Shabbat.

-Mitchell Hamline School of Law reserves the right to alter or cancel the J-term Study Abroad Program for insufficient enrollment or if exceptional circumstances such as natural disaster, war, political unrest, or similar emergency occurs.
+Mitchell Hamline School of Law reserves the right to alter or cancel the J-term Study Abroad Program for insufficient enrollment or if exceptional circumstances such as natural disaster, war, political unrest, pandemic related issues, or similar emergency occurs.
 The program may be cancelled if fewer than 15 students enroll or Mitchell Hamline determines the safety and security concerns in the area are not conducive to the program.
-Mitchell Hamline School of Law’s Israel program was cancelled in 2001 and 2002 due to political unrest in the area and low enrollment.
-It was not held in 2003.
-It was then reconfigured into the current program and has operated successfully for the past sixteen years.
 Cancellation or material alteration will be promptly communicated to applicants.

 In the event of program cancellation, all tuition and fees will be refunded.
 If a student requests, the director will use best efforts to make arrangements for the student to attend a similar program.
 In the event of material program alteration, any student wishing to cancel must send a letter of declaration within seven days of notification to request a full refund of tuition and fees.
 All money advanced by the student will be refunded within 20 days after the date of cancellation/receipt of student declaration.
 Mitchell Hamline will not provide refunds for enrolled students who choose not to participate unless the program is cancelled or there is substantial change to the current travel warning.